-When you start a weight loss program, you may automatically assume you’ll need to diligently count calories.
+When you start a weight loss program, you may automatically assume you’ll need to be diligently counting calories.
 You’ll be so rigid in keeping track of calories, you won’t even have a small snack without adding up how many it contains.

 Do you really need to do this?

 The answer isn’t as simple as you might think.
-Let’s see just how vital it is to calculate your calorie intake.
+Let’s see just how vital counting calories is to weight loss and health.

 Just about everything you consume contains calories.
 A calorie is actually a unit of energy.1 Achieving a calorie deficit is key to any successful weight loss program.
 If you consume fewer calories than you burn off through physical activity, you’ll be successful.
 If you take in more than you burn off, you’ll gain weight.2